jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Add other considerations as needed: Transparency etc.

+## Resiliency

+This is about weight that migh impact future archs as they did not exist, aka where implicit, in the pass.

+### Motivation

+It is not so easy to focus on impacts of this or that on architectural evolution because it is difficult to focus on architecture by itself.
+But we can ask ourselves what will impact the future architecture that didn't exist explicitly in the pass.

+### Analysis

+Resiliency might impact much more the adaptation and the design of the architecture in the future decades than it did in the past 20 years.

+It might be divided in axis like 'Resiliency to power breakage', 'Resiliency to lack of material' that can be filtered wrt their impacts on device, network ... architectures

+### Recommendation

+TBD

 # Recommendations for Further Work and Research

 Transport-related optimizations that enable devices to consume less